The Butterfly Tree works only in Zambia, one of the poorest countries in the world.

-Decimated by the HIV and AIDS pandemic and the constant fight against malignant malaria, Zambia relies heavily on international aid.
-There are a number of global NGO’s providing immunisation, research, medical supplies and mosquito nets, but sadly there is never enough to go round.
-The areas that seem to be neglected are the remote villages so this is where The Butterfly Tree concentrates most of its work.
+Decimated by the HIV and AIDS pandemic and the constant fight against malaria, Zambia relies heavily on international aid.
+There are a number of global NGO’s providing immunisation, research, medical supplies and mosquito nets, unfortunately there is never enough to go round.
+The areas that seem to be neglected are the remote villages, so this is where The Butterfly Tree concentrates most of its work.

-We are now working in a third Chiefdom at Sibbulo Village in the Sikute Chiefdom.
+In 2012 we started working in a third Chiefdom at Sibbulo Village in the Sekute Chiefdom.
 It lies some 120 kilometres from Livingstone and is inaccessible during the rainy season.
 Many of the communities in this Chiefdom do not have access to safe clean water and basic health facilities.
-A bore hole has also been installed for the school and mosquito nets have been distributed in Sibbulo and Mambova villages.
+A borehole has also been installed for the school and mosquito nets have been distributed in Sibbulo and Mambova villages for malaria prevention.
 Mambova is near to the Zambezi River, a breeding ground for mosquito.
-We have distributed over 2000 mosquito nets to the four clinics in this Chiefdom.
+We have also distributed over 2000 mosquito nets to the four clinics in this Chiefdom.

 In July 2013 we completed a women’s shelter at Mambova Health Centre for expectant mothers to stay, prior to giving birth and a Special Education unit at River View School, where we found 30 children who were unable to attend school due to having special needs.
 Moving into the Nyawe Chiefdom in we installed a borehole and latrines as well as a feeding programme at Muchimbale Community School, a teacher’s house was completed in March 2014.
 At Kauwe Village The Butterfly Tree installed a borehole at their school and provided hundreds of mosquito nets for malaria prevention at Kauwe Health Centre.